bkuhn/talks/LCA-2015/copyleft-future.markdown

       + &hellip; lip service works better than getting it right.

 + Take the exploitable parts and leaving the rest.
-      + Ultimately, this is what Open Source is.
+      + Ultimately, Open Source itself *is* Open Washing.

 # Fundamental Assumption Remains